headslive/web/about.md

 both be found on the same liveCD.
 We decided to call them **mate** and **awesome** versions.
 They both behave and protect you in the exact same way.
 The only difference is in the way you use the OS environment.
-We shall explain this a bit more later...
+We shall explain this a bit more below...

 ### "mate" version